Our American Parthenon

 "[The Athenians] wanted to leave their own children something more than a citadel in ruins, a barren ground zero that fossilized the bitter memories of defeat.
 It was time to forge a new narrative for the city, one of Athenian triumph and supremacy, a visual tribute to its miraculous rise from the ashes." (page 84, emphasis added)

 A city that had witnessed its own ruin and ultimate victory over a foreign invader considered the rebirth of the place, where the worst had been done, a sacred task.
 Whether the Athens of twenty-five hundred years ago, or the New York of our own day, the motivation to rebuild has never been about putting a horrific past behind us.
 It is about enshrining the memory of the legacy of the attack, and the subsequent sacrifice and heroism, in a temple that will tell the tale to generations yet to come.
-Whether it was the Parthenon then or Saint Nicholas now, the shared embodiment of memory and triumph is the same.
-Our Holy Archdiocese of America is building more than a parish church that was destroyed in the attacks of September 11, 2001.
+Whether it was the Parthenon then or the Saint Nicholas National Shrine now, the shared embodiment of memory and triumph is the same.
+We are building more than a parish church that was destroyed in the attacks of September 11, 2001.
 We – all of us – are building a Shrine of memory and honor for the human spirit and to glory of God.
 We are building our American Parthenon.

 By coincidence, Santiago Calatrava, the architect of the new Saint Nicholas Church at Ground Zero, was in Athens on September 11, 2001.
 As he reflected years later: